mamokarz/sample-multi-platform/README.md

     )
 ```

-Cmake will build all `.c` in the add_executable, converting it in a object file, for example, in Linux, the _main.c_ will be builded in _main.c.o_.
+CMake will build all `.c` in the add_executable, converting it in a object file, for example, in Linux, the _main.c_ will be builded in _main.c.o_.
 Those `.c` may need some includes, `target_include_directories()` will point where the include files shall be found.

 ```cmake
     target_include_directories(${TARGET_NAME}